Thoughtful Leadership Programme

 - The Glocal Perspectives Programme

 The Glocal Perspectives Programme (GPP) aims at nurturing students’ discernment with a broad understanding of glocal (global and local) perspectives.
-They will in turn be able to form their own informed personal perspectives on issues that concern them or they are concerned with.
-Swiss students are groomed to be ethical and glocal thinkers, and to adopt a forward looking and positive attitude in their thinking, dispositions of thinking that nurture Thoughtful Leaders.
+They will in turn be able to form their own informed personal perspectives on issues that concern them or they are concerned about.
+Swiss students are developed into ethical and glocal thinkers who adopt a forward looking and positive attitude.
+These thinking dispositions nurture Thoughtful Leadership.
 To achieve these outcomes, the GPP leverages pedagogical approaches such as role-play, debates and simulated forum discussions and group work, to explore contemporary issues.
 The discussions help students appreciate their ties to the world around them where they can make a difference.